walterhiggins/WMPJS/book-outline.md

     js console.log( luckyNumbers );
     > 21, 23, 40, 5, 9

 ... well that makes no sense!
-In Javascript, the default way to sort items in an array is alphabetically.
+In JavaScript, the default way to sort items in an array is alphabetically.
 It even does this when the items in an array are all numbers.
-In Javascript, arrays can contain *anything*, numbers, strings, objects, other arrays and even a mixture of all of these types.
+In JavaScript, arrays can contain *anything*, numbers, strings, objects, other arrays and even a mixture of all of these types.
 If you want the *Array.sort()* method to sort by any way other than alphabetically, you have to tell it how.
 Let's see an example.
 Issue the following commands at the server console prompt:

     js function numerically( a, b ) { return a - b };
     js luckyNumbers.sort( numerically );